pcaston/OpenPeerPower.github.io/source/_integrations/http.markdown

 #### Using Python request module

-As already shown on the [API](/developers/rest_api/) page, it's very simple to use Python and the [Requests](https://requests.kennethreitz.org/en/latest/) module for the interaction with Home Assistant.
+As already shown on the [API](/developers/rest_api/) page, it's very simple to use Python and the [Requests](https://requests.kennethreitz.org/en/latest/) module for the interaction with Open Peer Power.

 ```python
 response = requests.post(